javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

       return function() { alert(value); };
     }

-    // 3 functions in array, every of them links to Lexical Environment
+    // 3 functions in array, every one of them links to Lexical Environment
     // from the corresponding f() run
     //         LE   LE   LE
     let arr = [f(), f(), f()];